dewi-alliance/hotspot-manufacturers/applications/clodpi-v2.md

 In addition to that, the firmware upgrade process is also secured with encryption over the wire and at rest.
 And the firmware updates applied after verification of the authenticity of the payload.

 * Are you using an ECC608.
 Yes
 * Encrypted/locked-down firmware.
-Yes
+No
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
-Yes
+Yes, The keys are secured using ecc608.
+And all the communication from the hotspot to our server for configuration updates and firmware updates are also secured with ecc608 derived keys.
 * Encrypted buses, potting and other anti-tampering measures.
-Yes
+No
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes

 ## Hardware Information